WILD YAK EXPEDITIONS' TREKKING PHILOSOPHY

 Before you embark for your Manaslu Trek, WILD YAK EXPEDITIONS recommends a regular aerobic exercise including some stretching exercises for a couple of hours per week.
-Ideally you should concentrate on cardiovascular fitness, building an excellent stamina and undertake a bit of strength training to be more efficient in the mountains.
-It is worth to go for at least once a week for a 3 to 4 hour hike, which familiarizes already your body to sustain the long-time effort in the Himalaya.
-The fitter you are, the faster and more easily you will get the trail, acclimatise and enjoy the trekking days.
+Ideally, you should concentrate on cardiovascular fitness, building excellent stamina, and undertake a bit of strength training to be more efficient in the mountains.
+It is worth going for at least once a week for a 3 to 4-hour hike, which familiarizes already your body to sustain the long-time effort in the Himalaya.
+The fitter you are, the faster and more easily you will get the trail, acclimatize and enjoy the trekking days.

 WILD YAK EXPEDITIONS proposes a simple grading system that gives you a first idea of the difficulties of the Trekking for which you might apply and enables you to determine which is the best for you.

 A moderate trekking grade takes into account the following factors:

 - An altitude up to 5500 m above sea level

 - An average trail inclination of about 30%-45%; some sections may consist of loose, sandy, gravel ground and boulders

 - An average of 400 to 800 elevation ascent a day (especially when crossing passes)